tim blanks' guide to making it as a fashion journalist

 Blanks gives us the inside line on life as a fashion editor, reporter and presenter.

-In an industry that has its fair share of airheads, snakes and bores, it's a pleasure to see someone as smart, likeable and playfully bitchy as Tim Blanks making it so big.
+In an industry that has its fair share of airheads, snakes, and bores, it's a pleasure to see someone as smart, likeable and playfully bitchy as Tim Blanks make it so big.
 The fashion critic has benefitted from impeccable timing throughout his career, moving with the zeitgeist as he's skipped from print magazines to TV to the web.
-As the lead catwalk reviewer of Style.com ("the best job I've ever had in my life"), he established a voice whose syncopation, digestibility and range of references has been imitated - but not matched - by other writers.
+As the now defunct Style.com's lead runway reviewer ("the best job I've ever had in my life"), he established a voice whose syncopation, digestibility and range of references has been imitated -- but not matched -- by other writers.
 The short-sleeved shirt, loud print-loving New Zealander is now at Business of Fashion, where he's focusing less on short reviews and more on long-form opinion pieces about the state of the industry.

 So Blanks is perfectly placed to be leading an online program on writing for Mastered, a website running a range of courses headed up by a variety of industry dons including Virgil Abloh, Sam McKnight, Val Garland and Nick Knight.
-Blanks can hardly teach his students what got him where he is - precociously bopping off to Auckland University at 15, spending time "soaked in amphetamines and dressed up like Ziggy Stardust", living with Jerry Hall in LA, and working on the colours and clothes of legendary 80s cartoon Inspector Gadget, all before he entered fashion and writing proper - but he will be bringing his experience, contacts and good nature to bear.
+Blanks can hardly teach his students what got him where he is -- precociously bopping off to Auckland University at age 15, spending time "soaked in amphetamines and dressed up like Ziggy Stardust," living with Jerry Hall in LA, and working on the colors and clothes of legendary 80s cartoon Inspector Gadget, all before he entered fashion and writing proper.
+But he will be bringing his experience, contacts and good nature to bear.
 "I don't feel that this course is about teaching," he explains over a glass of crisp white.
 "I feel this course is about communicating and, in a funny way, about reassurance."
 Life for a writer is tough and doesn't come with the money jobs that top photographers and stylists use to financially support themselves.
 So that reassurance from Tim Blanks is a simple, but valuable thing for a freelance journalist.

-The course, which opens in spring (applications are open now), will include assignments with the likes of Interview, V Magazine and Another, but will be fairly organic, although "not in a brown rice, no-knickers way" - more about Tim responding to his pupils' needs.
+The course, which opens in spring (applications are open now), will include assignments with the likes of Interview, V Magazine and AnOther, but will be fairly organic (although "not in a brown rice, no-knickers way.")
+It's more about Tim responding to his pupils' needs.
 "Everybody who's on the course is already doing this.
 It's not a classroom-y situation.
 It's more of a round table-y thing where I'm going to learn as much as them."

 When and how did you start your career in fashion?